Last updated on 30th September 2023 by Martin Alexander

 How to apply for a commercial mortgage

-Speaking to a mortgage advisor before applying is always recommended.
-This is because an advisor can assess your unique circumstances before approaching suitable lenders.
+It is always recommended that you speak to a mortgage advisor before applying.
+An advisor can assess your unique circumstances before approaching suitable lenders.

 To apply, you’ll need to provide:

-- Recent bank statements – You’ll be requested to provide your latest business bank statements.
-This is so lenders are able to assess your application.
-Most lenders will require at least three months of statements, while others may request less.
+- Recent bank statements – You’ll be requested to provide your latest business bank statements so lenders can assess your application.
+Most lenders require at least three months of statements, while others may request less.

-- An assets and liabilities statement – Lenders request this so they’re able to assess what your business owns and what your business owes.
-This can be done online with most lenders, but you’ll still need to provide accurate information at the time of applying.
+- An assets and liabilities statement – Lenders request this to assess what your business owns and owes.
+Most lenders allow you to complete this online, but you’ll still need to provide accurate information when applying.

 Eligibility and criteria

-- Business profitability – Lenders will assess the cash flow of your business and whether taking on a mortgage would be affordable.
-For instance, if your business isn’t currently turning over a healthy profit, taking on a commercial mortgage would be difficult.
+- Business profitability – Lenders will assess your business’s cash flow and whether taking on a mortgage would be affordable.
+For instance, taking on a commercial mortgage would be difficult if your business isn’t making a healthy profit.

-- Company debt – If you already have high values of company debt, a mortgage could be risky.
-This is because your business already has debt and from a financial perspective, it would be better to minimise as much debt as possible before applying.
+- Company debt – A mortgage could be risky if you already have high company debt.
+This is because your business already has debt, and from a financial perspective, it would be better to minimise as much debt as possible before applying.

-- Deposit amount – Most lenders request that commercial applicants have at least a 30% deposit.
+- Deposit amount – Most lenders require a 30% deposit from commercial applicants.
 Using larger deposits can certainly strengthen your application, especially if you fall short in other areas of a lender’s criteria.

-- Trading history – Newly registered businesses may find it difficult to get a mortgage.
-Most lenders will require at least three years of trading history.
-Nonetheless, there are lenders that may consider new businesses with personal guarantees.
+- Trading history – Newly registered businesses may struggle to get a mortgage.
+Most lenders require at least three years of trading history.
+Nonetheless, some lenders may consider new businesses with personal guarantees.

 What fees will I have to pay?

-The fees involved are actually not that different from regular mortgages.
-The structure is exactly the same, however, fees can be slightly higher.
+The fees involved are not that different from regular mortgages.
+The structure is the same, but fees can be slightly higher.

 - Arrangement fees – Lenders tend to charge arrangement fees for their most favourable deals.
-Mortgages with the lowest rates will typically have the highest arrangement fees and can vary from 0.5% to 2% of the loan.
+Mortgages with the lowest rates typically have the highest arrangement fees, varying from 0.5% to 2% of the loan.
 The good news is that arrangement fees can be added to the loan and rarely need to be paid upfront.

 - Valuation fees – Before applicants are approved, lenders will need a professional valuation of the property you want to buy.
-This fee covers the cost of the valuation and will rarely exceed £500.
+This fee covers the valuation cost and will rarely exceed £500.

 - Legal fees – To ensure the premises and the building are all assigned to you and the lender correctly, you’ll need a property conveyancer.
 Conveyancers for commercial property will usually charge more than residential conveyancers, but fees shouldn’t exceed £1000.

-- Advisor fees – If you’re using an advisor, you may be charged a flat fee or a percentage of the loan.
-Fees tend to be between £500-£1000 or up to 1% of the loan.
-That being said, advisors can find deals that could potentially save you thousands each year.
+- Advisor fees – If you use an advisor, you may be charged a flat fee or a percentage of the loan.
+Fees range between £500 and £1000 or up to 1% of the loan.
+That said, advisors can find deals that save you thousands yearly.

 Benefits of a commercial mortgage

-From a financial perspective, one of the key benefits is that you’re able to offset the mortgage interest against your business expenses and reduce your tax overheads.
+From a financial perspective, one of the key benefits is that you can offset the mortgage interest against your business expenses and reduce your tax overheads.
 This is because mortgage interest is tax-deductible.

 Another huge benefit is that you’ll be adding an asset to your business.
-Although you’ll need to repay the mortgage each month, over time, the value of the premises is likely to increase.
-The increase in value can give your business assets a financial boost.
+Although you’ll need to repay the mortgage each month, over time, the value of the premises is likely to increase, giving your business assets a financial boost.

-If you’re renting the premises to another business, you’ll be able to profit from rental income each month.
-Furthermore, you can leverage further borrowing against the property once you have enough equity.
+If you rent the premises to another business, you can profit from rental income each month.
+Furthermore, once you have enough equity, you can leverage further borrowing against the property.